 “Painting Naked seduces easily and satisfies completely.
 Rich, funny, and loving, reading this book is akin to sharing a perfect meal with old friends.
 I never wanted the story to end.” – Jeanne Ray, author of Julie and Romeo

 “With clear-eyed affection, sumptuous prose, and indomitable wit, Painting Naked examines loss, sorrow, and redemption.
 Maggie Dana’s first novel is proof that middle age offers no protection against vulnerability when it comes to love and lust.
 Fifty-something Jill Hunter is as vital, lively, and as optimistic about the future as any twenty-year-old.”
 Carrie Kabak, author of Cover the Butter

 Previously published as Beachcombing in 2009.

-iBooks Store (iPhone, iPad, iPod touch)
+iBooks Store (iPhone, iPad, iPod touch, Mac)